-Most retailers implement some form of two-way communication between the stores and head office.
+Most retailers implement some form of two-way communication between the stores and/or CPG field representatives and head office.
 Typically these communication channels look like this:

 These two channels of communication are near universal and yet, are also almost universally implemented poorly: they take longer than they should, they cost more than they should and they often create friction between the stores and head office.
 Why?
 Because phone and email communication, while widely accessible, were not designed to handle bi-directional, actionable, traceable and reportable packets.